Everton Library. Photo by James Hughes

 Huddersfield cemetery chapel on Top Ten Endangered Buildings List 2025

-Edgerton Cemetery Chapel, Huddersfield, West Yorkshire, Grade II, James Pritchett, circa 1853 – 1855 This fine, decaying West Yorkshire mortuary chapel has been included on the Society’s Top Ten Endangered…
+Edgerton Cemetery Chapel, Huddersfield, West Yorkshire Grade II-listed, 1853-55, James Pritchett This fine, decaying West Yorkshire mortuary chapel has been included on the Society’s Top Ten Endangered Buildings list for…

 Newcastle-upon-Tyne’s Gibson Street Baths placed on Victorian Society’s Top Ten Endangered Buildings list 2025